polytypic/Recalled/Docs/LogArch.md

 uses memory mapped files to implement the dynamically grown log buffers.
 Serialization and deserialization operations directly read and write the memory mapped files without need for intermediate abstractions such as streams.
-This approach admits nearly optimal serialization and deserialization.
-To deserialize a 64-bit integer, for example, a single aligned 64-bit read operation is sufficient.
+This approach admits *nearly optimal serialization and deserialization*&mdash;theoretically even approaching memory bandwidth limits.
+To deserialize a 64-bit integer, for example, a single aligned 64-bit read operation is sufficient and to deserialize an array of 64-bit integers, one can simply make a sequence of aligned reads from the memory mapped buffer.
+The sort of the remove entries is performed in-place and the sorted result becomes persisted.
 Memory mapped buffers also make it convenient to perform serialization and deserialization operations in parallel.
 The operating system takes care of managing the necessary IO operations and can make effective use of RAM to cache the most frequently needed regions of the memory mapped files.

 ## Compacting the log structured storage